vyfor/cord.nvim/README.md

 require('cord').setup()
 ```

-Invoke `:Cord fetch` to whenever the plugin is updated.
+Invoke `:Cord update` to whenever the plugin is updated.

 </details>